mrfarhanakram/FAPEX/README.md

 ## How to Install

-First, download the following files:
+First, download the following file(s):

 ### 1. fapax.js